 The Collapse of Complex Societies

 Dr. Joseph Tainter, Anthropologist, Sociologist.
 Dr. Tainter has done the seminal research on the pattern of collapse in complex civilizations.
 The pattern of their rise and fall is the same throughout human history independent of culture or place.
 I have the greatest respect for his scholarship and personally have found it a relief to see the pattern laid out so clearly.
-If you are intrigued to understand this pattern, also read: A Short History of Progress by Ronald Wright, an extraordinary book, one of my favorites.
+I have used Tainter’s work in my new book Who Do We Choose To Be?

 Schooling the World

 This movie accurately portrays how white colonialists, then and now, have used schooling to train children from various cultures to be like white people.
 It’s devastating but historically accurate; and still going on with Native American and Australian Aboriginal children.
 A phrase that was used is: “Kill the Indian.
 Save the Child.”

 Just to keep things in perspective.
 Astrophysicist Dr. Neil deGrasse Tyson was asked by a reader of TIME magazine, “What is the most astounding fact you can share with us about the Universe?”
 This is his answer.